ArturAlb/PFL-Project-2/README.md

 ("","fact=3628800,i=1")
 ```

+the part 1 of the project implements the machine itself and the part 2 transforms the string into something the machine understands.

 ## Project description

+### Part 2

 The program starts by using the fucntion lexer to turn the input string into a list of tokens: